 Colorectal Cancer is the second leading cause of cancer deaths in both men and women in the U.S. Yet if discovered early, it can be up to 90% curable.

 Colorectal cancer screening saves lives.
 If everyone who is 50 years old or older were screened regularly, as many as 60% of deaths from colon cancer could be avoided.
-Dr. John Moore explains who should be screened and what to expect in this video.

 What age should I start colon cancer screening?